-- Audience Intent: Knowing what the goals of your audiences are (their intents) allows you to for a content strategy that meets the various intents a visitor may have for a page or content asset.
+- Audience Intent: Knowing what the goals of your audiences are allows you to develop a content strategy that meets the various intents a visitor could have for viewing your content.

 3. Get creative: Ideation

 Here’s where having a creative brain helps.
 You know what your audience wants.
 You know what turns them off and what gets them excited.
 You have some initial ideas on how to meet and exceed their needs.
 You know what your competitors are doing well and where they’re falling off.
-Here’s where you come up with ideas to capitalize on all that knol.
+Here’s where you come up with ideas to capitalise on all that knowledge.

-Now, keeping the intent of the visitor and the business goals in mind (important):
+Remember, keep the intent of the visitor and your business goals in mind as you work through the below (important):